 The Lichiby Republic is an ancient state of India and probably the first republic in the world.
 Vaishali was the capital of this ancient kingdom and one of the important cities of India in that era.
 Vaishali is a great Buddhist shrine and the birthplace of Lord Mahavira.
 As well as Load Goutam Buddha came to this place three times and spent a long time here.
 Buddha also gave his last sermon at Vaishali and announced his Nirvana here.
 His relics were interred at the Stupa in Vaisali in 483 BC (currently in the Patna museum).
 The ancient capital was located in present-day Bihar

 Thanjavur (Tamil Nadu)

 One of the most important cities in South India is the city of Thanjavur.
 Formerly known as Tanjore, the beautiful city of Tanjavur is home to several important south Indian cultural, art, and religious sites.
-Thanjavur was the important capital during the Chola dynasty.
+Thanjavur was an important capital during the Chola dynasty.
 This old city an ancient temple town in Tamil Nadu has been a cultural center for more than a millennium.
 Brihadeshwara temple this eleventh-century structure is one of the leading examples of Chola architecture and was built using some of the most advanced architectural techniques of the time.
 It is also home to some of the finest examples of Tamil architecture, including the UNESCO World Heritage Site in the Great Temple.

 Ujjain (Madhya Pradesh)

 Ujjain is one of the most prominent ancient cities in middle India besides the Kshipra River.
 The city has long witnessed the rise and fall of the Maurya, Avanti, Nanda, and the Gupta Empire.
 Ujjain’s name has appeared in the writings of famous Indian writers like Kalidasa and in the literature of many other writers of that era.
 The century-old famous Mahakaleswar temple is located in the center of the city.
 Ujjain also hosts one of the officially recognized Kumbh Mela held there every 12 years.

 Please Note- Apart from these 5 Ancient Cities, there are many other old cities in Indian history.
-Like Rajgir, Patna, Hampi, Gour (Gadua), Pushkar, Ayodhya.
+Like Rajgir, Patna, Hampi, Gour (Gadua), Pushkar, and Ayodhya.
 The role of these cities was very important in ancient Indian history.